 Soil aggregation is the binding or flocculation of soil particles to one another.
 Soil aggregates are naturally occurring clumps of soil and help increase the numbers of micro-pores present in the soil.
 There are four factors that control soil aggregation: physical movements of soil particles, organic matter content of the soil, cation concentrations in the soil, and tillage.
 Organic matter in the soil is the major factor contributing to aggregate formation.
 As organic materials break down, bacteria and fungi produce gels and other products that bind soil particles together.
 Physical movement of soil particles can be accomplished through natural freeze-thaw and wetting-drying cycles, action of soil organisms, and root growth.
 These actions force soil particles together, promoting aggregation.
 Some cations (positively charged ions) such as calcium and magnesium (which both have a +2 charge) can help bind negatively charged soil particles together in a process called flocculation.
 However, cations such as sodium (which only has a +1 charge) can cause the dispersal of soil particles.
 Tillage can have both a positive and negative impact on soil aggregation.
 Incorporation of organic materials uniformly in the soil (from crop residues or green manure and cover crops) enhances soil aggregation in the short term.
 However, in the long term, repeated tillage operations speed up the breakdown of organic matter in the soil, reducing aggregation, and movement of machinery through the field can break stable soil aggregates.

 It can be seen (Table 1) that there is not much difference between the 24 or 27 gal/100 ft/hour tapes.
-It takes both of these tapes 6 hours for the wetting pattern of two adjacent emitters to converge.
-However, with the 32 gal/100 ft/hour tape with 4 inch emitter spacing, the wetting patterns converge after only an hour.
+It takes both tapes 6 hours for the wetting pattern of two adjacent emitters to converge.
+However, with the 32 gal/100 ft/hour tape with 4-inch emitter spacing, the wetting patterns converge after only an hour.
 This tape also allowed for deeper penetration of water and provided less water movement to the sides of the beds than the other two tapes.
-This is due to the fact that on the commercial farm a very distinguishable compacted layer existed at a depth of 17 inches.
+This is since on the commercial farm a very distinguishable compacted layer existed at a depth of 17 inches.
 No irrigation with any of these tapes was successful in wetting all the way to the shoulders of the bed (Figures 1–6).
-In further studies at the GCREC-Dover the effect of pulsing irrigation through the drip system will be explored as a means to move water to the edges of the bed, obtaining uniform coverage for fertilizer and any other chemical supplied through the irrigation system.
+In further studies at the GCREC-Dover the effect of pulsing irrigation through the drip system will be explored to move water to the edges of the bed, obtaining uniform coverage for fertilizer and any other chemical supplied through the irrigation system.